tommililja/Farse/README.md

     | x -> Parser.fail $"Discriminator '%s{x}' is missing a parser."
 ```

-We can also try each parser in order:
+We can also try each `Parser` in order:

 ```fsharp
 let! x = "prop" &= attempt [ a; b ]